rxu7s/pBot/README.md

-Project is on beta version.
+Project is not finished yet.
 For more information: https://discord.gg/vCdPTjD6rZ

 # Bot Commands
 * !help # Help menu